psychemedia/storytelling-notes/farmer_and_boggart.md

 # The Farmer and the Boggart

+A story that is suitable for harvest time, in which a farmer outwits a bogle who demands a share of the harvest from one field in particular.

-Also appears as "The Tops and the Butts" / Jack o' Kent and the Devil, in Ella Mary Leather, The Folk-Lore of Herefordshire, 1912
+Also appears as "The Tops and the Butts" / Jack o' Kent and the Devil, in Ella Mary Leather, *The Folk-Lore of Herefordshire*, 1912.

 https://archive.org/details/countyfolklore01britgoog/page/n354/mode/2up
 County Folk-lore